ArivazhaganSakthivel/ArivazhaganSakthivel/README.md

 ## Hi there 👋

 # 💫 About Me:
+About Me
-👋 Hi, I’m Arivazhagan S, a passionate Full Stack Developer with a strong <br>foundation in Java, React.js, Node.js, and MongoDB.
-Transitioning from <br>a successful career as an online math tutor, I bring exceptional <br>problem-solving skills, attention to detail, and a knack for <br>communicating complex concepts effectively.
+👋 Hi, I’m Arivazhagan S, a passionate Full Stack Developer with a strong foundation in Java, React.js, Node.js, and MongoDB.
+Transitioning from a successful career as an online math tutor, I bring exceptional problem-solving skills, attention to detail, and a knack for communicating complex concepts effectively.

+💻 I specialize in building responsive web applications and have hands-on experience in developing front-end and back-end solutions.
+My projects include a blog website, an e-commerce platform, and a movie booking application, showcasing my ability to create dynamic, user-friendly experiences.

+🌱 I’m currently expanding my expertise in cloud technologies and exploring AI/ML integration in web development.
+I’m passionate about leveraging technology to solve real-world problems and create impactful solutions.

+🚀 I’m excited to collaborate on open-source projects and contribute to innovative teams.
+Let’s connect and build something amazing together!

+📫 Reach me at arivazhaganski@gmail.com or connect with me on LinkedIn.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/arivazhagansathivel)